WineHandpicked by IWSC

 Handpicked by IWSC

 When most people think about New Zealand wine, their minds likely drift to Sauvignon Blanc.
-(Is there a pub, bar or restaurant in the UK that doesn’t have a bottle of Marlborough Sauvignon Blanc on the menu?)
+(Is there a pub, bar or restaurant in the UK that doesn’t have a bottle of Marlborough Sauvignon Blanc on the drinks list?)
 Its success has been staggering.
-But naturally, New Zealand produces a much more diverse range of wines, and its reds are becoming increasingly popular, and at a higher average price point.
+But naturally, the country produces a much more diverse range of wines and the best New Zealand red wine is now getting the attention it deserves, despite a higher average price point.

 There’s a lot to discover with New Zealand’s dominant red variety, Pinot Noir, with nearly 6,000 hectares planted across the country.
-But fuller-bodied reds like Syrah, Cabernet Sauvignon and Merlot deserve to be shouted about too.
+But fuller-bodied reds like Syrah, Cabernet Sauvignon and Merlot also deserve to be shouted about.

 With vineyards protected by large mountain ranges, extensive variation between temperatures across the day and night, long sunshine hours and an impressively clean environment, conditions lend themselves to fabulously fruity wines that retain a lot of acidity.
 But more recently, regional diversity has emerged too.
 When it comes to Pinot Noir, you’ll find a savoury, Burgundian style in Martinborough, darker and more intense fruit in Central Otago, and fruit-driven lighter styles in Marlborough, for example.

-It was Pinot Noir that impressed judges the most at the IWSC 2022, with the grape variety taking seven out of the eight top spots.
+Pinot Noir, Syrah and Merlot impressed judges the most at the IWSC 2024, with the three grape varieties featuring in ten out of the 11 top spots.

 Vineyard and mountains in Central Otago